 Continuing Care – What Comes Next?

-At Cascade, we believe in supporting you while you’re participating in any of our programs as well as after you’ve completed them.
+As one of the best treatment centers in Seattle, we believe in supporting you while you’re participating in any of our programs as well as after you’ve completed them.
 Once you come to Cascade you will always be a member of our family.
 This is attested to by our extensive alumni group that supports you after discharge, serve as AA sponsors, and in general help you get back on your feet once you are back in your community.
-At Cascade we are dedicated to helping you heal and to providing you with the skills and frame of mind that will allow you to create the life you choose to live one step at a time.
+At Cascade, we are dedicated to helping you heal and to providing you with the skills and frame of mind that will allow you to create the life you choose to live one step at a time.

 Getting Help From Us

-Our inpatient treatment center for alcoholism and related disorders (like depression and trauma) is located in Tukwila which allows for us to serve residents from all over Seattle, including Renton, Burien, and Des Moines.
+Our inpatient treatment center for alcoholism and related disorders (like depression and trauma) is located in Tukwila near Seattle, Washington, which allows for us to serve residents from all over the SeaTac area, including Renton, Burien, and Des Moines.
 Our treatment center is staffed 24 hours a day by admissions counselors who are standing by to answer your questions.
 Call us today.